BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_RenderTargetTexture_and_multiple_passes.md

 ## Making multiple passes and composing them

-Another possibility, as mentioned, is making multiple passes of the main camera and compose them.
-Let's add a simple effect on all meshes and compose it with the original material.
-One interesting effect to simulate is caustics.
+Another possibility, as mentioned, is making multiple render passes of the main camera and compose them.
+Let's do that, adding a simple effect on all meshes and compose it with the original material.
+One interesting effect to simulate with this technique is water caustics.
 We can render the scene applying a material that simulates caustics with a wave generator and mix it with the base texture.

 The trick is to change the texture on the RTT to use our caustic material on all meshes instead of their own material: